jaeraxdoto/mhlib/README.md

 ## Changelog: major changes over major releases ##

+### Version 4.4 ###

+- Class mh_solution was made more abstract, all evolutionary algorithms related operations were split off into the new gaopsProvider class.

+- Class mh_advbase was made more abstract, all evolutionary algorithms related opeartions were split off into the new subclass mh_eaadvbase.

+- mherror throws now the newly introduced mh_exception instead of a string.
+You probably want to catch this specific kind of exception in your main program.

 ### Version 4.3 ###

 All parts of the mhlib have been put under the new namespace "mh"; to